 - Yellow drainage from blisters

 This warmth comes from the increase in blood flowing to the damaged areas.
-The skin initiates an inflammatory response to the ultraviolet radiation as it attempts to heal itself and blood rushes to the exposed skin causing a slight elevation in temperature.
+The skin initiates an inflammatory response to the ultraviolet radiation as it attempts to heal itself and blood rushes to the exposed area causing a slight elevation in temperature.

-When UV rays penetrate the skin they also destroy collagen and elasticity causing the skin and tissue to become weak.
-This can result in fine lines, deep wrinkles, red veins on the face, freckles on the face and shoulders, age and liver spots, and sagging skin.
+When UV rays penetrate the skin, they destroy collagen and elasticity causing the skin and tissue to become weak.
+This weakness results in fine lines, deep wrinkles, red veins and freckles on the face, age and liver spots, and sagging skin.

 Damage to the Eyes

 Overexposure to ultraviolet radiation can cause immediate and long-term damage to the eyes.

 When the eyes become stressed and impaired from UV light, they may become watery, painful, or gritty.